rogerShagawat/computer_science_club/README.md

 1. do not alter anybody elses projects without their permission
 2. do not create alternate branches unless you are working with somebody else

-Format for uploading projects
+Format for uploading projects ( rename your project folder to this format )
 -----------------------------------
-rename your project folder to this format

 YourFullName_YYMMDD_projectName

 yourFullName might look like this: RogerShagawat

+or in a group it might be : RogerMichaelManav

 YYMMDD might look like this (YY for year, MM for month, DD for day): 190316